 I recommend going on Friday when the museum is FREE from 4pm-8pm.

 Smorgasburg is the largest weekly open-air food market in the United States.
-The big event is every Saturday from April-October in Williamsburg neighborhood of Brooklyn and every Sunday in Prospect Park.
+The big event is every Saturday from April-October in the Williamsburg neighborhood of Brooklyn and every Sunday in Prospect Park.
 There are hundreds of vendors set up offering delicious food, tasty sweets, hearty beers, unique crafts and much more.
 It’s a great place to spend an afternoon with friends and do some people watching.

 Nathaniel Perlow’s blog is Nate Meets World.